-Cal Poly to Host Demo Day Event on Sept.
-14
+Cal Poly CIE to Host Demo Day Entrepreneur Event on Sept.
+13

-SAN LUIS OBISPO — The Cal Poly Center for Innovation and Entrepreneurship (CIE) will host its annual Demo Day on Friday, Sept.
-14, at the Fremont Theater in downtown San Luis Obispo.
+SAN LUIS OBISPO — The Cal Poly Center for Innovation and Entrepreneurship (CIE) will showcase seven startups at its annual Demo Day in-person at SLO Brew Rock and online via YouTube Live on Tuesday, Sept.
+13.

 About the Cal Poly Center for Innovation and Entrepreneurship

-The CIE opens a world of entrepreneurial opportunity to Cal Poly students, faculty and community members and promotes entrepreneurial activity and dialogue across the university and throughout San Luis Obispo.
-For more information, go to cie.calpoly.edu.
+The CIE opens a world of entrepreneurial opportunity to Cal Poly students, faculty and community members and promotes entrepreneurial activity and dialogue across the university and throughout San Luis Obispo County.
+For more information, visit cie.calpoly.edu.

 Top photo: Cal Poly engineering senior Evan Lalanne, of Arroyo Grande, pitches his startup X-Adapt.

 Cal Poly graduate Corinne Cooper pitches her startup Sustainamade.